 Statistical techniques were used to analysis the data.

 The findings of study were: (1) Unaided schools were more in rural area.
-(2) There were rare lady-Marathi-teachers.
+(2) There was rare lady-Marathi-teachers.
 (3) All teachers were trained but 53.1% teachers were graduates in Marathi.
 (4) Teachers experience mean was 9.09 years, more experienced teachers were in urban schools.
 (5) Marathi teaches were teaching various subjects.
 (6) Many teachers were giving more stress on cognitive and comprehensive objects.
 (7) Irregularity of the pupils, no-text-books, and crowded classes were the hurdles in many schools.
 (8) Teachers could not use Deductive - Inductive Method properly in grammar teaching.
 (9) Many teachers could not make effective gesticulations.
 (10) 24-25% teachers didn’t ask a single question in their teaching.
-(11) The pupils’ pronunciation is writing were badly affected by the rustic-dialect and other teachers didn’t care of it.
+(11) The pupils’ pronunciation and writing were badly affected by the rustic-dialect and other teachers didn’t care of it.
 (12) In many schools (especially in unaided) good-blackboards, library, newspapers, and educational journals were not available.
 Only 42% teachers took oral tests in Marathi, 59% teachers took only four unit tests and no teacher was interested in making blue-print for the unit tests.

 Keyword(s): Critical Study, Problems of Teaching , Marathi Language, Secondary Schools